anninwonderland/avito-test/README.md

 ### Usage
 The app is running on port **3999**.
-To edit the banner fill the form fields and press appropriate button.
+To edit the banner fill the form fields and press the appropriate button.

 ![App interface](/rm_images/app.png)

-#### Banner parameters
+Banner parameters
+==

 ##### 📃 Text
 Enter banner content.
-Try to keep it short, otherwise the text will be partly hidden.
+Try to keep it short, otherwise, the text will be partly hidden.

 This field is **required**.